 The Walking Dead Comic Series: A Collector's Guide

-Issue 19 with it’s iconic cover, saw the first appearance of Michonne and she has firmly become a fans’ favourite.
-Her enigmatic appearance in the closing episode of the Second TV Series has only helped to fuel the value of this edition and as such, issue #19 has become very sought after with current prices ranging from $200- $300/£125-£187 on eBay, although a lot of “Buy it now” options are in the $500/£310 range.
-Such is the popularity of this character, that event the reprinted edition from 2011 getting quite hard to find, Amazon.com currently have a marketplace copy for $69, so if you can find one cheaper, may be worth getting hold of.
+Issue 19 with its iconic cover, saw the first appearance of Michonne and she has firmly become a fan favourite.
+Her enigmatic appearance in the closing episode of the Second TV Series has only helped to fuel the value of this edition and as such, issue #19 has become very sought after with current prices ranging from $200- $300/£125-£187 on eBay, although a lot of “buy it now” options are in the $500/£310 range.
+Such is the popularity of this character, that event the reprinted edition from 2011 getting quite hard to find; Amazon currently has a marketplace copy for $69; so if you can find one cheaper, it may be worth getting hold of.

-Issue 27 saw the first appearance of “The Governor”, again a pivotal character in the series, whose appearance makes a massive impact on the story (who will be appearing in TV series 3), as per #19, buzz from the TV series has probably increased the popularity of this edition and is thus commanding premium values in the $150/£100, although the “Buy I Now” on eBay are anything up to $1500/£930 for this edition.
+Issue 27 saw the first appearance of “The Governor”, again a pivotal character in the series, whose appearance makes a massive impact on the story (who will be appearing in TV series 3), as per #19, buzz from the TV series has probably increased the popularity of this edition and is thus commanding premium values.
+As of July 2019, copies could be picked up for around $50 in the US and around £60 in the UK, which is a big increase from it's issue price, but has fallen from its peak value in 3-4 years ago, when they regularly sold for $150/£100.
+Graded GCG versions, likely to command around double that value.